top of page

 • Cloned out distracting details

-• Darkened the left side of the frame
+• Darkened the log

 • Darkened background